huggingface/blog/sentiment-analysis-python.md

 #### 2. Preprocess data

-We need data to fine-tune DistilBERT for sentiment analysis.
-So, let's use [🤗Datasets](https://github.com/huggingface/datasets/) library to download and preprocess the IMDB dataset so we can then use this data for training our model:
+You need data to fine-tune DistilBERT for sentiment analysis.
+So, let's use [🤗Datasets](https://github.com/huggingface/datasets/) library to download and preprocess the IMDB dataset so you can then use this data for training your model:

 ```python
 from datasets import load_dataset